aarotoiv/safk.at/README.md

 # safk.at
 ## What
-Web-server that returns daily school cafeteria offerings at Tampere University of Applied Sciences.
+Web-server that returns daily school cafeteria offerings and schedules at Tampere University of Applied Sciences.
 ## Why
 Yes
 ## Usage